seds-celestia-simulations/sim-nereid/README.md

 # Nereid

-**Nereid is a computational laboratory for particle-based simulation, high-performance computing, and Smoothed Particle Hydrodynamics.**
+**An experimental environment for studying particle-based numerical methods, with a focus on Smoothed Particle Hydrodynamics and high-performance simulation.**

 ---